-My kids love airplanes but every time we try to make those paper ones they end in a nose dive.
-So we tried out a bunch and here are three airplane activities you can’t mess up.
+My kids love airplanes but every time we try to make standard paper airplanes they end in a nose dive.
+So we tried out a bunch, and here are three “paper” airplane activities you can’t mess up.

 Straw & Paper Planes